rhyeen/microfront_reference/README.md

 for a set of common reducers.
 This should include the data that should update components states that present on it.

+We personally recommend following Redux's article on [Normalizing State Shape](https://redux.js.org/recipes/structuringreducers/normalizingstateshape) for this part of the state.

 `all` is similar, except state should be kept on here based on data that should impact all instantiations of the component.

 #### named

-`named` is reserved for instantiated entities of a component that may be categorized and thus share part of a state with similar entities:
+`named` is reserved for instantiated instances of a component that may be categorized and thus share part of a state with similar instances:

 ``` json
 ...